 This course is designed to help students develop the algebra skills needed for advanced college-level mathematics.
 This course includes a review of the real number system and its application to solving linear and quadratic equations.
 Topics also include graphing and solving systems of equations, and inequalities.
+This course is taught in a computer laboratory to give students maximum hands-on learning opportunities while having the benefits of teacher instruction.
 Hours: 39 lecture and 26 laboratory.
-Prerequisite: MTH 092 with a grade of "C" or better, an acceptable mathematics diagnostic assessment score or permission of the department head.
+Prerequisite: MTH 092 with a grade of "C" or better, an acceptable mathematics placement test score or permission of the department head.
 Laboratory fee: \$15.
 Usually offered in the fall, spring and summer.